bparanj/crystal/electronics/book/ideal-component.md

 ## Ideal Diode

-From the TRIZ perspective, an ideal diode would follow the principle of *Ideality*, which aims to deliver maximum useful function with minimal negative effects, resource use, or complexity.
+From the TRIZ perspective, an ideal diode would follow the principle of Ideality, which aims to deliver maximum useful function with minimal negative effects, resource use, or complexity.

 For a diode, the key considerations are: